labyrinth-team/labyrinth/README.rst

 Labyrinth
 =========

+**No-one is actively maintaining Labyrinth at the moment.
+If you're interested in taking it on, please open an issue to discuss it.**

 Labyrinth is a lightweight mind-mapping tool, written in Python using Gtk and Cairo to do the drawing.
 It is intended to be as light and intuitive as possible, but still provide a wide range of powerful features.